Hash6232/dotfiles/docs/reverse-proxy-at-home.md

 # Reverse Proxy with Wireguard, DDNS, Caddy and Pihole

 This document describes the process of setting up a reverse proxy for free.
-Linux and networking basics are required.
+Linux and networking basics are taken for granted.

-In a nuthsell, connecting to the Wireguard server from a deSEC address will grant you access to the services running on the system without opening a port for each one of them.
+In a nuthsell, connecting to the Wireguard server from a deSEC address will grant you access to the services running on the system without the need of port forwarding each one of them.
 Wireguard will use Pihole as DNS Proxy in order to resolve subdomains to a local IP and ddclient will keep your deSEC address synced to your dynamic IP.
 Finally, the deSEC address subdomains are reverse proxied by Caddy and certified by acme.sh through deSEC API every 60 days.